j-hagedorn/trilogy/docs/vignettes/getting_started.md

     Users of the dataset can file an issue on the repository in order to identify improvements to the data, or submit pull-requests proposing fixes to the existing scripts.

+# Inspecting Source Scripts

+For the purposes of reproducibility and continual methodological improvement, we have shared the scripts used to obtain and clean these datasets in the `fetch/` subfolder.
+The `tmi` dataset was built with the `fetch_motifs.R` script, the `atu` with the `fetch_taletypes.R` script, and the `aat` with the `fetch_ashliman.R`script.
+Additional considerations and notes regarding the development of the datasets can be found in the `docs/` folder.